pawelpiwosz/AnsibleFirstSteps/Chapter-06/README.md

 ## Chapter 6
 ### Variables

-Variables can be set in different ways.
+Variables can be set in couple ways.
 Can be stored in vars files, can be set in playbooks, overrided in command line in ansible-playbook command, or set (or generated) through tasks.